chromaui/chromatic-docs/review.md

 ## Understanding the Review

-Once a review has been created—either manually or through CI—navigate to the Reviews tab and select the appropriate review.
-You will then land on the Activity tab, which shows a timeline of [builds](setup#view-published-storybook), active discussions, and review status.
-This showcases what needs to be done in the review process.
+Once a Review has been created—either manually or through CI—navigate to the Reviews tab and select the appropriate Review.
+You will then land on the Activity tab, which shows a timeline of [builds](setup#view-published-storybook), active discussions, and Review status.
+This showcases what needs to be done in the Review process.

 ![Activity tab](img/prscreen-activity.png)